Outside Hawaiʻi TV

 Brought to you by Mālama Learning Center

 Outside Hawaiʻi, the longest running series on Spectrum OC16 television, is now a program of the Mālama Learning Center.
 With the passing of Executive Producer, Cal Hirai, whose final wish was to have Mālama Learning Center produce his show, this transition began in January 2021.
-Outside Hawaiʻi will continue to tell uplifting stories about the conservation of the environment and caring of the people of Hawaiʻi and the Pacific.
-This is a kuleana (responsibility) that we will carry with pride and aloha.
+Outside Hawaiʻi will continue to tell uplifting stories about conservation of the environment and cultural heritage of the people of Hawaiʻi and the Pacific.
+This is a kuleana (responsibility) that we carry with pride and aloha.

 Telling OUR Stories as Islanders